Pre-Christian Slavic writing: Evidence against

 In the Vita Cyrilli, Rastislav, the duke of Moravia, sent an embassy to Constantinople asking Emperor Michael III to send learned men to the Slavs of Great Moravia, who being already baptised, wished to have the liturgy in their own language, and not Latin and Greek.
-Emperor called for Constantine and asked him if he would do this task, even though being in poor health.
+The emperor called for Constantine and asked him if he could accomplish this task, even though he was in poor health.
 Constantine replied that he would gladly travel to Great Moravia and teach them, as long as the Slavs had their own alphabet to write their own language in, to which the Emperor replied that not even his grandfather and father and let alone he could find any evidence of such an alphabet.
-Constantine was distraught, and was worried that if he invents an alphabet for them he'll be labelled a heretic.
+Constantine was distraught, and was worried that if he invented an alphabet for the Slavs he'd be labelled a heretic.

 According to Alexey Karpov, this text is a later insertion in the chronicle, and its authenticity is questioned.